Ensembl/schemas/doc/source/usecases.rst

 * Query for individuals in cohorts using logical operators
 * Fetch all biosamples for an individual X
 * Fetch all biosamples for male individuals X
+* Fetch ancestry and/or ethnicity for an individual X
 * Find all biosamples for an individual with a specific phenotype or disease (eg annotation of polydactyly)
 * Find all biosamples by tissue or cell line
 * Find all individuals that have X and not Y (negative filtering of result sets)